Skip to main content

 Did this come on gradually?
 Laziness is a stable trait.
 It does not suddenly appear after years of high performance.
 If you used to be driven and now you are not, something changed.
 That something is usually prolonged stress, misalignment, or emotional exhaustion.

 Individual results vary, but the pattern is consistent across research.
-The World Health Organization classifies burnout as an occupational phenomenon linked to chronic stress.
+The World Health Organization recognized burnout as an occupational phenomenon in its 2019 ICD-11 classification.
 It is not a personality defect.
 It is what happens when demand exceeds capacity for too long.

 What to Do If It Is Burnout (Not Laziness)